 Given how many letters appear to an outsider to be the same, it’s helpful to know that these multiple forms exist and can represent the same letter.

 There is also a lack of proper answers.
-While some explanations exist on the website but not in the app.
+At the same time, some explanations exist on the website but not in the app.
 You can check some of it by clicking tips and hints.

 4. Pronunciation is often incorrect with terrible quality